impostorsguides/impostorsguides.github.io/rbenv/1-y-content.md

 }
 ```

-As setup steps, we “install” Ruby v1.8.7 in RBENV’s “versions/” directory, and create a local Ruby version file with the same version number inside.
+As setup steps, we “install” Ruby v1.8.7 in RBENV's “versions/” directory, and create a local Ruby version file with the same version number inside.
 We then run the `version-name` command and assert that a) it was successful, and b) that the expected version number was output.
 This is the primary happy-path test for this command.

 Onto the code itself: